galaxyproject/iwc/workflows/sars-cov-2-variant-calling/sars-cov-2-pe-illumina-wgs-variant-calling/README.md

-COVID-19: variation analysis on WGS PE data
+COVID-19: variation analysis on WGS Paired End data
 -------------------------------------------

 This workflows performs paired end read mapping with bwa-mem followed by